ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

  -- and only re-exported from template-haskell.
  -- It is still known key.
  newtype Q a -- Q is abstract or opaque
- -- bundlend pattern synonym for backwards compatibility pattern unQ :: Q a -> forall m.
+ -- bundled pattern synonym for backwards compatibility pattern unQ :: Q a -> forall m.
 Quasi m => m a

  -- Note: Quasi is now defined in template-haskell.
 It is no longer known key.